Hi there!

 If you’re chasing waterfalls in the UP, the Bond Falls might be worth putting on your Michigan waterfalls list!

-You can see the waterfalls from straight on, and you can take a walk up to the right side and to the left side to get up close and personal with the river on both sides!
+And you can take a walk up to the right side and to the left side to get up close and personal with the river on both sides!

 More below about planning a trip to Bond Falls!